Rybar/JS13K2024/Design_and_TODO.md

 - [x] new object: altar. altar will have and track torches.
 - [x] Altar has a minimum of 3 torches (triangle)
 - [x] Once torches are lit, the altar must be annointed with gremlin blood in it's center
+- [ ] altar center lines light up and torch flames change color when altar is annointed
 - [ ]the more torches the altar has, the more blood is required to fully activate the altar.
 - [ ] As more altars are lit, stronger gremlins are deployed to your position.
 - [ ] altars with higher number of torch points attract more aggression.
 - [ ] hitting 13 complete altar points triggers a ton of enemy spawns
+- [ ] rooms spawn enemies in the corners

 ### Map Generation
 - [x] no connections too small for player to get through